nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

             1. Invalid command format!<br>
                view: Views the person whose name is the specified keywords (case-insensitive) and displays him/her.<br>
                Parameters: KEYWORD [MORE_KEYWORDS]...<br>
-               Example: view person David Li<br>
+               Example: `view person David Li`<br>

-    5. Test case: `view person Brad Pitt` or any other contact names not found in TalentHub
+    5. Other incorrect commands to try: `view person John Doe` or any other contact names not found in TalentHub

 ### Viewing an event